czerwonk/hakanai/README.md

 Web interface for creating secrets - supports text input and file uploads.

 ### GET /ready
+Readiness check endpoint - returns 200 OK when the server is ready to accept requests.

+### GET /healthy
-Health check endpoint - returns 200 OK when the server is ready.
+Health check endpoint - returns 200 OK when the server and all dependencies (Redis) are healthy.

 ### GET /s/{id}
 Short link format for retrieving secrets.
 Dual-mode endpoint: